valhuber/ApiLogicServer/api_logic_server_cli/project_prototype/test/api_logic_server_behave/reports/Behave Logic Report Intro.md

 * Link your scenario / implementations with annotations, as shown for _Order Placed with excessive quantity_.

-* Include the `test_utils.prt()` call; be sure to use specfigy the scenario name as the 2nd argument.
+* Include the `test_utils.prt()` call; be sure to use specify the scenario name as the 2nd argument.
 This is what drives the name of the Logic Log file, discussed below.

-* Optionally, include a Python docstring on your `when` implementation as shown abpve, delimited by `"""` strings (see _"Familiar logic pattern"_ in the screen shot, above).
-If provided, this will be written into the wiki report
+* Optionally, include a Python docstring on your `when` implementation as shown above, delimited by `"""` strings (see _"Familiar logic pattern"_ in the screen shot, above).
+If provided, this will be written into the wiki report.

 * Important: the system assumes the following line identifies the scenario_name; be sure to include it.